varg61/johncms/README.txt

 --------------------------------------------------------------------------------

-The given description is valid for the system, that was download from the sites  http://mobicms.net or http://mobicms.ru For the archives download from the other sites the work is not guaranteed and there is no maintenance.
+The given description is valid for the system, that was download from the site  http://johncms.com For the archives download from the other sites the work is not guaranteed and there is no maintenance.

-MobiCMS Mobile Content Management System is for the construction of the sites that will be looked through from mobiles.
+Content Management System JohnCMS is for the construction of the sites that will be looked through from mobiles.
 It completely fits  the specification
 XHTML Mobile Profile and has not a very big size of mechanized pages.